Stability of Valuations and Koll\'ar Components: Examples

 \section{Examples}

 In this section, we find out the minimizer for some examples of klt singularities $(X,o)=(\Spec R,\fm)$.
-We note that by Proposition \ref{p-inf} and \ref{p-equality}, this also explicit calculates for all $\fm$-primary ideals $\fa$ and gives the equality condition, which generalizes the results in \cite{dFEM04} on a smooth point. \begin{exmp} We explicitly compute the minimizer for quotient, $A_k$, $E_k$ and weakly exceptional singularities in the below. \end{exmp} \begin{enumerate} \item (cf. \cite[Example 4.9]{LL16}) Let $(X,o)=(\mathbb{C}^n,0)/G$ be an $n$-dimensional quotient singularity.
+We note that by Proposition \ref{p-inf} and Theorem \ref{p-equality}, this also explicit calculates the sharp lower bound of normalized multiplicities, i.e., for all $\fm$-primary ideals $\fa$ and gives the equality condition, which generalizes the results in \cite{dFEM04} on a smooth point. \begin{exmp} We explicitly compute the minimizer for quotient, $A_k$, $E_k$ and weakly exceptional singularities in the below. \end{exmp} \begin{enumerate} \item Let $(X,o)=(\mathbb{C}^n,0)/G$ be an $n$-dimensional quotient singularity.
 Let $E\cong \mathbb{P}^{n-1}$ be the exceptional divisor over $\mathbb{C}^n$ obtained by blowing up $0$.
 Then denote by $S$ the valuation over $(X,o)$ which is the quotient of $E$ by $G$.
-Applying Lemma \ref{l-finite} to the pull back of Koll\'ar components on $X$, we know that for any Koll\'ar component $E$ over $(X,o)$.
-So $\hvol_{X,o}$ minimizes at $\ord_S$ with
+Applying Lemma \ref{l-finite} to the pull back of Koll\'ar components on $X$, we know that for any Koll\'ar component $F$ over $(X,o)$.
+So $\hvol_{X,o}$ minimizes at $\ord_S$ with For $n=2$, this is proved in \cite[Example 4.9]{LL16}.

 \item Consider the $n$-dimensional $A_{k-1}$ singularity: